 If not adequately protected, the newly established Fintech system might suffer a similar data breaches.

-Visa and Mastercard for one, are among the established firms threatened by Open (and Mobile) Banking.
+Visa and Mastercard for one, are among the established firms threatened by Open (Mobile) Banking.
 And so, they should be according to Brown.

 “As consumers knowledge grows about their data and the security around their financial data has not been secure as shown with the Marriott hack.”

-Naturally, these new systems pose a huge threat for banks as they become the digital gateway channel connection to the financial sector.
+Naturally, new systems pose a huge threat for banks.
+They become the digital gateway channel connection to the financial sector.
 This eliminates the direct relationship between consumers and banks.

-This is not a bad thing as banks are overwhelmed and cannot always keep in touch with every client.
+This is not a bad thing as banks are overwhelmed and cannot always keep in touch with everyone.